Wilaak/Route2/README.md

 ## Performance

-It's usually not the router that is the bottleneck of an application, hopefully, and while not primarily designed for performance, this router incorporates optimizations in key areas.
+It's usually not the router that is the bottleneck of an application, hopefully.
+This router incorporates optimizations in key areas.

 ### Enable Route Cache